michaelWagner/foodiegram/README.md

 ### Phase 3: Editing and Displaying Posts (~2 days)
 I plan to use third-party libraries to add functionality to the `PostForm` and `PostShow` views in this phase.
-First I'll add Filepicker for the file uploads so that users can add images to their feed.
-Also, I will add pixlr so that users can edit a picture before uploading.
+I will add Filepicker.io for the file uploads so that users can add images to their feed.
+Users will be able to edit, delete, and create posts.

 [Details][phase-three]